At a Glance

 ✨Tip Number 1

-Familiarise yourself with the specific machinery mentioned in the job description, such as manual lathes and XYZ machines.
-Having hands-on experience or knowledge about these tools will give you an edge during interviews.
+Familiarise yourself with the specific machinery mentioned in the job description, such as manual lathes and mills.
+If you have experience with XYZ machines, be ready to discuss this in detail during your interview.

 ✨Tip Number 2

-Brush up on your understanding of AS9100 standards and material traceability, as these are crucial in the aerospace sector.
-Being able to discuss these topics confidently can demonstrate your industry knowledge and commitment.
+Brush up on your knowledge of AS9100 standards and material traceability, as these are crucial for the aerospace sector.
+Being able to demonstrate your understanding of these concepts can set you apart from other candidates.

 ✨Tip Number 3